You’ve called or made an appointment online. You walk into Lifeline aaaand…then what?

 - When you’re finished, the nurse will test your urine for HCG (a pregnancy hormone) with a medical-grade pregnancy test.

-- If the test is positive, she’ll discuss your options with you and let you know about all the resources available at our clinic, like our Earn While You Learn program.
+- If the test is positive, she’ll discuss your options with you and let you know about all the resources available at our clinic, like our PLANS program.
 She’ll also refer you to other helpful community resources.